 This website is intended to possibly help others just by telling my story but does not constitute the answer of an ailment.
 Always seek medical advice from your primary care physician.

 As an Amazon Associate I earn from qualifying purchases.
 There are also affiliate links.
 I appreciate all of the support and comments on my website.
 Cheers to healthy tummies!

 Okay, so you be the judge.

 The stomach bug you or your little one is enduring could actually be from the mucus that has continued to drain down into your or your little one's stomach, especially if your little one is coughing up mucus

-However, if you are experiencing pain never hesistate to consult your and your little one's physician.
+However, if you are experiencing pain never hesitate to consult your and your little one's physician.

 Always consult your physician.

-If this recurring "bug" keeps rearing its ugly head and you or your child continues to have unexplained stomach pain, mucus could be the problem!
+If this recurring "bug" keeps rearing its ugly head and you or your child continue to have unexplained stomach pain, mucus could be the problem!
 Yep!
 Mucus!!

 as well as many adults.
 Many kids and adults also suffer from the horrible post nasal drip...the worse, like I do!
 But it's due to excess mucus...ugh!

 The inevitable "stomach bug"